rfldesanti/dem-repo/README.md

 Some description
 Today I started to use Git and Github.
-This is a new update.
-I'll delete this line before to see the commits.
+I delete a line and put this one in the place.